ashlyn/advent-of-code/readme.md

 6. An instance of Chromium will open to a GitHub\* login page.
 Log in with your credentials.
 Chromium will then close.
 7. Command line output will show progress for downloading the data for each problem in the current\*\* year of AoC.

 Once this is done, the folder `years/<current_year>` will contain a folder for each day, each of which includes your personalized data file and a solution file ready-to-run.
-Go ahead, run `node years/2019/01` and see that it prints out "Not implemented" for Part 1 and Part 2 of that problem.
+Individual days can be run via the NPM `solve` script by specifying the year and day, e.g. `npm run solve 2020 1`.
+If no year and day arguments are provided, the most recent puzzle will be run.
+Go ahead, run `npm run solve 2020 1` and see that it prints out "Not implemented" for Part 1 and Part 2 of that problem.
 That's your job!
 Open up `years/2019/01/index.ts` and get to work!

-To run the TypeScript solutions, use `npx ts-node years/YEAR/DAY`, replacing YEAR and DAY with the values for the solution you want to run.
-For example `npx ts-node years/2015/01`.
-If you want, you can install ts-node globally, which will allow to you remove npx from the invocation: `npm install --global ts-node` and then `ts-node years/2015/01`.

 **A bit more in-depth**